Aliases for RUBCN Gene

 GeneCards Summary for RUBCN Gene

 RUBCN (RUN And Cysteine Rich Domain Containing Beclin 1 Interacting Protein) is a Protein Coding gene.
-Diseases associated with RUBCN include Spinocerebellar Ataxia, Autosomal Recessive 15.
+Diseases associated with RUBCN include Spinocerebellar Ataxia, Autosomal Recessive 15 and Alacrima, Achalasia, And Mental Retardation Syndrome.
 Among its related pathways are Apoptosis and Autophagy and Autophagy - animal.
 An important paralog of this gene is RUBCNL.

 UniProtKB/Swiss-Prot Summary for RUBCN Gene